 Inventory Lab is an easy-to-use inventory management tool you can use to track your expenses, profit, loss, and other factors.
 Amazon FBA sellers find it easy to use this tool, so if you think Helium 10 and other such tools are too hard to use, you can use Inventory Lab.

 I would suggest you take the free trial first to evaluate the performance of this tool.
-The free trial doesn’t require adding the credit card info, so you won’t get charged at all.
+The free trial doesn’t require adding the credit card info so you won’t get charged at all.

 If you find the tool useful, you can upgrade to the monthly/annual subscription at any time to keep using it.
+For more helpful tips on Amazon FBA selling, be sure to read my complete Amazon FBA guide to help you succeed with your Amazon FBA business.